March 21, 2023

 What is the effect of cargo weight on range?

 Vehicle manufacturers (OEMs) typically report range as a single value or a limited set of values if they offer models with varying battery pack sizes.
 The way that OEMs report range varies slightly from one to the next, but often it is reported as a maximum achievable mileage under lightweight or no cargo load conditions.
 Some OEMs, however, will report range assuming some payload or extra weight on the vehicle.
-For example, the range analysis for the BrightDrop EV600 was reportedly completed at half payload capacity.
+For example, the range analysis for the BrightDrop EV600 was completed at half payload capacity, per Fleet Forward.
 This lack of standardization for range calculation can create uncertainty about how much range EVs can actually achieve under real-world conditions.

 As medium- and heavy-duty (MHD) commercial EV deployments are still relatively new, literature that specifically addresses the effects of cargo weight on their range is limited.
 However, we can draw on a handful of articles, demonstrations, and reports that have discussed the topic for EVs in general.